geektechniquestudios/UnitySpaceInvaders/README.md

 # UnitySpaceInvaders
-Recreating the classic "Space Invaders" arcade game
+Recreating the classic "Space Invaders" arcade game in the Unity IDE.